- Michael Herschensohn, President

 - Leanne Olson

-- Leanne brings 30+ years of corporate finance and accounting experience with an emphasis in the areas of forecasting, planning and budget management.
-She also brings over 10 years of volunteer experience in city-wide historic preservation advocacy.
-Leanne has been an active QAHS member for 30 years and previously held board positions of Treasurer and Landmarks Preservation Chair.
-She provides service on numerous QAHS committees including Landmarks Preservation, Archives, Programs and Publicity and participated in countless special projects including landmark nominations, events, grant preparation and publication of articles.
-Leanne is most proud of her role played in saving the former 7th Church of Christ, Scientist – a unique 1926 Byzantine Revival design by noted Seattle architect, Harlan Thomas.
+Leanne brings 30+ years of corporate finance and accounting experience and has been a city-wide historic preservation advocate for more than 10 years.
+An active QAHS member for over 30 years, historic preservation is her passion and she is most proud of the role she played in helping to save the former 7th Church of Christ, Scientist – a unique 1926 Byzantine Revival design by noted Seattle architect, Harlan Thomas.

 - Kim Turner